-The strange nature of 2020 has totally changed the way that we live.
+The strange nature of the last years has totally changed the way that we live.
 We are spending more time than ever at home, and for many of us that has meant that we are driving less.
 With millions now working from home, cars that were previously used daily have been stuck on driveways for weeks on end.

 Even if you are driving infrequently, it is still crucial to stay up to date with your car safety maintenance checks before getting behind the wheel.
 Whilst it is important to have your car regularly serviced and checked by professionals in line with MOT guidance, particularly in older or used cars, it is also important to have a working understanding of what is going on under your car’s bonnet before heading out on the road.